Vol. 3, No. 2: Spring 1996

 HaPinings” offers news on BMDS’ effort to expand coverage of studies of instrument usage with diverse populations, a note on coverage of pain measures in the HaPI database, notice that BMDS will be showcased at The Ohio State University Health Sciences Center Multimedia Fair ’96, and a word about expansion of BMDS’ document delivery services to make more instruments available to potential users.
 With regard to the latter, authors of instruments are asked to cooperate by giving their permission for dissemination through BMDS and by supplying copies of their instruments and supporting materials to BMDS.

-” HaPI Thoughts” is a cartoon on something faced by innumerable researchers, practitioners, instructors, students and administrators daily – by many unHaPI and HaP[I]less potential users from Beijing to Buffalo: the quest for an appropriate ”psychosocial instrument.”
+” HaPI Thoughts” is a cartoon on something faced by innumerable researchers, practitioners, instructors psychiatric patients, students and administrators daily – by many unHaPI and HaP[I]less potential users from Beijing to Buffalo: the quest for an appropriate ”psychosocial instrument.”

 Attention Authors and Journal Editors: The Fall issue of The Behavioral Measurements Letter will contain a special insert of particular interest to authors of research papers and journal editors, ”Guidelines for Reporting the Use of Health and Behavioral Measures in Research.”
 Through long-standing experience in building the HaPI database, as well as the experience of thousands of instrument seekers, it has been found that much information about the attributes and use of health and psychosocial instruments is not disseminated and utilized because it is not adequately documented.
 The special insert cites problems and makes suggestions in two areas – instrument identification and citation of instruments.